stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/SiegeWeapons/index.md

 ### Ammunition Weight
 The ammunition caliber and weight (pounds per unit) are listed at the end of the siege weapon's name.

-### DT and HP
+### DR and Integrity
 To make a melee or ranged attack against an immobile siege weapon you must make an attack roll of 10 or better.
-If you hit and you deal damage higher than the Damage Threshold (DT) the siege weapon takes normal damage, otherwise it takes no damage.
+If you hit, subtract the siege weapon's DR from the damage and subtract the remaining damage from the siege weapon's integrity.

 ### Aim
 To fire a loaded siege weapon, you must make an Intelligence (Siege Weapons proficiency) skill check.
 Add the Aim bonus or penalty of the weapon to your roll.